GRADING AND CREDIT

 METHOD OF CALCULATION

 Grade points earned for each course are determined by multiplying the number of points carried for each grade by the number of credit hours the course carries.
-Grades earned in basic skills and development courses, as determined by the Coordinating Board, are excluded from the calculation.
+Grades earned in basic skills and development courses, as determined by the Texas Higher Education Coordinating Board (THECB), are excluded from the calculation.

-The Vocational Nursing, Physical Therapy Assistant, Occupational Therapy Assistant, Fire Academy, Emergency Medical Technicians, Paramedic, and Police Academy Program grading scale is as follows:
+The Vocational Nursing (LVN), Physical Therapy Assistant (PTA), Occupational Therapy Assistant (OTA), Fire Academy, Emergency Medical Technicians (EMT), Paramedic, and Police Academy Program grading scale is as follows:

 A = 90-100